A complete guide of truck tyre selection: what are different types of truck tyres

 Advantages:

 Radial tires are the most commonly used.
-It has an up and down vertical side wall made of a single layer of wire rope cord fabric at a 90 degree Angle to the center line of the tire.
+It has an up-and-down vertical side wall made of a single layer of wire rope cord fabric at a 90-degree Angle to the center line of the tire.
 It is smoother and more comfortable to drive than bias tires.
-Radial tires operate at lower temperatures at high speeds and under load, are more fuel efficient, have a longer service life, are more puncture resistant and can better cope with high speeds.
-Radial tyres have better grip on the road, providing better handling and stability.
+Radial tires operate at lower temperatures at high speeds and under load, are more fuel efficient, have a longer service life, are more puncture resistant, and can better cope with high speeds.
+Radial tires have a better grip on the road, providing better handling and stability.

 Disadvantages:

 Sometimes, the steel strip structure can affect the ride quality.
 Curb impacts can cause sidewall damage.
-Harder tread increases tyre noise.
-They are usually more expensive than bias ply tyres.
+Harder tread increases tire noise.
+They are usually more expensive than bias-ply tires.

 What tread depth should truck tires be replaced?